World War III (1998 film): Plot

-In mid-December, NATO airlifts military reinforcements to West Berlin.
-Soon after, Secretary of State James Baker arrives in West Berlin to secretly meet with General Dmitry Leonov, the Soviet commander in East Germany, who strongly opposes Soshkin's crackdown.
-However, on the way to the meeting, Leonov is killed by a car bomb, for which a West German neo-Nazi group claims responsibility.
-After an interview with West German TV in which Soshkin implicitly threatens West Berlin, an American colonel orders that tactical nuclear weapons in West Germany be placed on high alert.
-Soshkin responds with new threats, a massive deployment of the Soviet submarine fleet, and incursions of Soviet Bear bombers into Alaskan airspace.

-On January 25, 1990, several East German and Soviet tank divisions are mobilized to cut off transportation and supply links between West Germany and West Berlin, and the Soviet Air Force moves to close off East Germany's airspace.
-Soshkin hopes the plan will prevent the West from encroaching into the Soviet sphere of influence and isolate Berlin from the West.
-NATO responds by deploying thousands of additional troops into West Germany to strengthen their existing garrisons there.
+In mid-December, NATO airlifts military reinforcements to West Berlin following threats by far-left and far right groups.
+Secretary of State James Baker tries to meet secretly with General Dmitry Leonov, the Soviet commander in East Germany, who opposes Soshkin's crackdown, but Leonov is killed by a car bomb by West German neo-Nazis.
+When Soshkin threatens West Berlin, US tactical nuclear weapons West Germany are placed on high alert.
+Soshkin responds by deploying the massive Soviet submarine fleet, and sends Soviet Bear bombers into Alaskan airspace.
+On January 25, 1990, East German and Soviet tank divisions cut off transportation and supply links between West Germany and West Berlin while the Soviet Air Force closes off East Germany's airspace.
+NATO deploys additional troops to West Germany.

-As the United States prepares their first military convoy across the North Atlantic, the Soviets announce their intention to blockade the U.S. Navy transports.
-Soshkin desires to cut off Western Europe and weaken the NATO buildup.
-The US and Britain condemn the blockade and last-minute attempts at a compromise fall through.
-When the convoy crosses into the designated exclusion zone, Soviet forces are ordered to attack.
-Nearly a quarter of the convoy is sunk in the ensuing battle before the NATO fleet clears the air and sea lanes to Europe.
-Shortly afterward, the United Nations Security Council holds an emergency session in New York City in the hopes of diffusing the hostilities between the superpowers, but the United States and Soviet Union both refuse to back down until the other does so.
-World War III has effectively begun.

-The world panics after the failed session and the United States dispatches (fictional) National Security Advisor Martin Jacobs to the Soviet Union for last-ditch effort talks with Soshkin.
-Figuring that Soshkin knows that the Soviets are losing power in Eastern Europe, Jacobs offers Soshkin an extended timetable for the Soviet withdrawal from Eastern Europe in exchange for a de-escalation of the military buildup.
-Soshkin refuses him utterly with one word: "Nyet" (no).
+When the United States announces the first military convoy across the North Atlantic the Soviets announce their intention to blockade the U.S. Navy transports.
+After last-ditch attempts at negotiation fail, the Soviet Navy & Soviet Air Force attack as the NATO convoy crosses into the Soviet-designated exclusion zone.
+Nearly a quarter of the convoy is sunk in the ensuing battle before NATO forces clear the air and sea lanes to Europe.
+An emergency session of the UN Security Council fails to reach a solution to the crisis.
+American National Security Advisor Martin Jacobs travels to the Soviet Union for talks with Soshkin, and offers an extended timetable for Soviet withdrawal from Eastern Europe in exchange for a military de-escalation.
+Soshkin refuses, speaking only once in the entire meeting: "Nyet (No.)"